Ttoml33/Native-ad-inside-RecyclerView/README.md

 # Native-ad-inside-RecyclerView
-Basically this is how to implement ads inside a recycleView
+This is how to implement ads inside a recycleView

+-working on step by step will update once done